nestjs/throttler/README.md

 ### Proxies

 If your application runs behind a proxy server, check the specific HTTP adapter options ([express](http://expressjs.com/en/guide/behind-proxies.html) and [fastify](https://www.fastify.io/docs/latest/Reference/Server/#trustproxy)) for the `trust proxy` option and enable it.
-Doing so will allow you to get the original IP address from the `X-Forwarded-For` header, and you can override the `getTracker()` method to pull the value from the header rather than from `req.ip`.
-The following example works with both express and fastify:
+Doing so will allow you to get the original IP address from the `X-Forwarded-For` header.

+For express, no further configuration is needed because express sets `req.ip` to the client IP if `trust proxy` is enabled.
+For fastify, you need to read the client IP from `req.ips` instead.
+The following example is only needed for fastify, but works with both engines:

 ```typescript
 // throttler-behind-proxy.guard.ts